4 Motivation

 2. Confirmation and Refutation of Theory:

-Testing theories about the mechanisms behind health outcomes and determining whether certain factors mediate the relationships between exposures and outcomes.
+Testing theories about the mechanisms driving health outcomes and determining whether certain factors mediate the relationships between exposures and outcomes.

 Example: Is the relationship between lower socioeconomic status and cardiovascular disease explained (mediated) through high lipid levels?